The-Marcy-Lab-School/problem-set-x-recursion/README.md

 ### Short Response Questions
 **1. What is recursion?**
   Recursion is the concept of a function calling upon itself in their function body.
   This is expecially useful if you're function relies on a lot of looping to get your expected output.
+  For recursion to not cause an infinite loop, or a 1000-round loop if your language has a limit on recursives functions like python does, you must provide a base case, and a recursive case.
+A base case to control the action taken before the function loops itself and then to terminate the infinite recursive loop, and a recursive case to actually do perform the recursion.

 **2. What type of problems are best solved using recursion?**

 **3. What are the benefits of writing functions recursively?
 What are the drawbacks?**